 There are wide divergences in the safety information disclosed by companies, even among those where it is a more material risk factor.
 A lack of transparency may mask the extent of workplace harm and slow the identification of systemic risk.
-Comprehensive reporting by companies helps to demonstrate to investors that they are managing health and safety effectively.
+Comprehensive company reporting helps demonstrate to investors that health and safety is being managed effectively.